Matt-Eva/intro-to-hash-tables/README.md

 This is very similar to how arrays work.
 Arrays are basically sequential data sets that use a consecutive series of addresses to store a bunch of data.
 Each array index will reference a different address in memory - when we retrieve a specific element from an array, the computer will use the address associated with that index to retrieve the value we want.

-What does this have to do with hash tables?
+When we store a value in a hash table, we're actually storing it at specific index in an array that corresponds to a specific address in computer memory.
+But how do we get from a key to an index?
 Well, it has to do with a hash table's hashing function.

 ## The Hashing Function

-As mentioned previously, hash tables are actually implemented as arrays within computer memory - that is, the computer stores the values in a hash table as index value pairs, where each index is associated with a specific address in computer memory.

-Then how does the key come into the picture?
-Don't we use hash tables so we can use keys instead of indexes?
+What is a "hashing function"?

-This is where the hashing function comes in - essentially, it's a function that takes in a key as an argument and converts that key into an index.
-This index is then associated with a particular "bucket" in which the value is stored.
+Essentially, it's a function that takes in a key as an argument and converts that key into an index in an array.
+This array contains a series of "buckets" - one "bucket" for each index in our array.
+These "buckets" hold the values we're associating with our keys in our hash table.
+We call them "buckets" because they can - and often do - hold <em>multiple key value pairs</em>.
+In reality, this array just works the way any normal array would - it has a series of indexes and a series of values associated with each index.
+"Bucket" is just a new term that's often used when discussing hash tables.

 Here's a diagram from the wikipedia article on hash tables that illustrates this concept:

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg/315px-Hash_table_3_1_1_0_1_0_0_SP.svg.png"/>

 We create keys we want to use and pass them through the hashing function, which translates them into indexes.
+Each index corresponds with a bucket, in which we store the key-value pair were entering.

-On average, the time complexity for access a value stored within a hash table is O(1) - constant time.
-This efficiency for lookup is one reason hash tables are so widely used, and why so many programming languages have built in hash tables (not to mention it's an easy data structure to work with conceptually).
+On average, the time complexity to access a value stored within a hash table is O(1) - constant time.
+This efficiency for lookup is one reason hash tables are so widely used, and why so many programming languages have built in hash tables.

 However, the worst case time complexity for lookup is actually O(n) - linear time.
 This has to do with <em>collisions</em>.